This small 2-4-0 is displayed near the Maddox Foundry. The cab has a

 (along with an FEC steam crane, a passenger car, a tank car, and a caboose)

 from the Gold Coast Museum to FEC's Hialeah yard.
-The restoration is
+The equipment was later

 113 was one of a group of 60 pacifics (77-136) built by ALCO between 1910 and